Overv/VulkanTutorial/10_Multisampling.md

 }
 ```

-If the hardware supports only one sample (unlikely on modern graphics cards) the final image will look the same as before.
 We will now use this function to set the `msaaSamples` variable during physical device selection process.
 For this, we have to slightly modify the `pickPhysicalDevice` function:

 ```c++
 void pickPhysicalDevice() {